kukicadnan/CloudCakes/README.md

-# Migrate Parse Uses to Auth0
+# Migrate Parse Users to Auth0

 This is a sample app demonstrating how to migrate your existing Parse users to Auth0.
-For additional details see the following [post](htps://auth0.com/blog)
+For additional details see the following [post](htps://auth0.com/blog).

 ## Prerequisite - Auth0 Account